Do you have fond memories from childhood of watching, fascinated, as the ornaments on our Christmas tree sparkled in the fairy light glow?

 All the "Old World" ornaments are based on the German tradition of using traditional hand-blown techniques to create unique decorations which are then hand-painted and glittered.

-They're glass, so obviously they need much more careful looking after than the run-of-the-mill plastic decorations.
+All these decorations are glass, so obviously they need much more careful looking after than the run-of-the-mill plastic ornaments.

 But as long as they're stored well - I just use lots of tissue paper and a small box - there's no reason why they shouldn't last for years.